emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
+## VoidFlix
+### Score: 17/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Auto-switches through all its (custom third player) sources if they fail. ✔️
+1. Site have episode auto-next on (custom third player). ✔️
+1. Sites UI is solid, feels modern. ✔️
+1. The site has watch lists, and you can login to sync them across devices. ✔️
+1. Has decent sorting and AI recommendations. ✔️
+1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
+1. Site looks good + works well on mobile. ✔️
+1. Site uses a customized version of artplayer.js. 🟡
+1. Site has links to external watch party sites. 🟡

+***
 ## Mapple.tv
 ### Score: 16/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️